 A second important corollary is the rollback of energy conservation regulations that tried to achieve the same carbon savings by non-market means.
 As the CLC put it:

 The final pillar is the elimination of regulations that are no longer necessary upon the enactment of a rising carbon tax whose longevity is secured by the popularity of dividends.
 Much of the EPA’s regulatory authority over carbon dioxide emissions would be phased out, including an outright repeal of the Clean Power Plan.
 Robust carbon taxes would also make possible an end to federal and state tort liability for emitters.
 To build and sustain a bipartisan consensus for a regulatory rollback of this magnitude, the initial carbon tax rate should be set to exceed the emissions reductions of current regulations.

-That would not mean lifting limits or regulations on polluters for emissions that harm public health, but it would move greenhouse gasses like carbon dioxide out of the normal pollution category and give them special status as external costs to be reduced entirely by taxation and market forces, not by restrictive regulations.
+That would not mean lifting limits or regulations on polluters for emissions (like arsenic) that harm public health, but it would move greenhouse gasses like carbon dioxide out of the normal pollution category and give them special status as external costs to be reduced entirely by taxation and market forces, not by restrictive regulations.

 Management by regulation creates bureaucratic and political uncertainty and imposes large dead weight costs on the economy, whereas a “Pigovian” tax like the carbon tax imposes no dead weight costs and provides a future path people and businesses can plan for and count on.
 So eliminating extensive bureaucratic controls in favor of a tax is a large net win for the economy.

 B. An escalating carbon tariff will also be levied on all imports in lieu of the carbon tax, except for imports from countries that have adopted an equal or greater carbon tax and a similar border provision.
 A further requirement for avoiding the carbon tariff will be the elimination of all government subsidies for fossil fuels.